-If you use the mobile app, you can select a latte and add or remove pumps of syrup, change the kind of milk, and customize your order to how you would like.
+If you use the mobile app, you can select a latte and add or remove pumps of syrup, change the kind of milk (like to a nonfat milk), and customize your order to how you would like.

 Healthy Starbucks Drinks

 When choosing a beverage for breakfast or even throughout the day, you want to ensure that you are focusing on health.
-Keep in mind the sugar content, the calorie content and the size of drink your are consuming.
+Keep in mind the sugar content, the calorie content, and the size of the drink you are consuming.

 - Iced Coffee – An iced coffee is a delicious and refreshing beverage, especially in the summer months.
 The best way to ensure that this stays healthy is to avoid all the sugary add-ins.
 Rather than milk go for soy, almond or coconut milk to add a little flavor.

 My order: although there is sugar added into this order I’ve been enjoying a tall iced americano with a splash of vanilla sweet cream.
 I believe that the order is around 110 calories.
 It’s a sweet treat that doesn’t overload me in sugar.

 - Orange Mango Smoothie – This is actually better to consume as an entire snack rather than just a beverage, so bear in mind the size and amount you consume.
 All in all though, it is a healthier choice than some of the heavy beverages on the menu.